SpoonLabs/astor/docs/extension_points.md

-#List of extension points of Astor repair framework.
+# List of extension points of Astor

 The architecture and extension points provided by Astor framework are described in:

-* [Astor: Exploring the Design Space of Generate-and-Validate Program Repair beyond GenProg](https://arxiv.org/abs/1802.03365) (Matias Martinez, Martin Monperrus) Arxiv 1802.03365, 2018.
+* [Astor: Exploring the Design Space of Generate-and-Validate Program Repair beyond GenProg](https://arxiv.org/abs/1802.03365) (Matias Martinez, Martin Monperrus), Journal of Systems and Software, 2019.

 Fault Localization (EP\_FL)